 Dismissal and Nonrenewal

-This policy is not intended to limit the superintendent’s discretion to recommend dismissal, demotion, a shorter contract length, or nonrenewal of any teacher for any basis allowed by law, including but not limited to reduction in force due to school system reorganization, decreased enrollment, reduced funding, or other budgetary issues as described in board policy 7920, Professional Personnel Reduction in Force.
+This policy is not intended to limit the superintendent’s discretion to recommend dismissal, demotion, a shorter contract length, or nonrenewal of any teacher for any basis allowed by law, including but not limited to reduction in force due to school system reorganization, decreased enrollment, reduced funding, or other budgetary issues as described in board policy 7920, Reduction in Force: Teachers and School Administrators.

 Any employee who does not meet the performance or other standards of the board, the standards of state law or the State Board of Education, or the terms of the employment contract may be subject to demotion or dismissal, as provided in policy 7930, Professional Employees: Demotion and Dismissal, or to nonrenewal, as provided in policy 7950, Non- Career Status Teachers: Nonrenewal.